-Now that we’ve outlined a formal process, helped you understand the price and cost, let’s check out some of the leaders in marketing automation.
+Now that we’ve outlined a formal process and helped you understand the cost, let’s check out some of the leaders in marketing automation software.

-In today’s fast-paced world, marketing automation is essential for remaining on-par with or ahead of your competition.
+In today’s fast-paced world, marketing automation tools are essential for remaining on-par with or advancing past your competition.
 Without the use of marketing automation software, you’re leaving money on the table.
 Knowing that, you need to find a marketing automation platform that best fits your needs and organization.

 Vendors who lead the marketing automation comparison report included Marketo, CallidusCloud, Act-on, eTrigue, OutMarket, HubSpot, Oracle Marketing Cloud and InfusionSoft.
 Other recommended platforms include Hatchbuck, Genoo, Pardot, Salesfusion and Net-Results.

 These programs are some of the top marketing automation software on the market and can be used to help your business succeed.
-Some of them are more suited for different company and market sizes so make sure you do a thoroughly vendor analysis before you select:
+Some of them are more suited for different company and market sizes, so make sure you do a thorough vendor analysis before you select a system.

 Act-On enables businesses to set up automated marketing campaigns to generate more inbound traffic through the use of SEO, website design, social media, and much more.
 List management and A/B testing allows you to determine what is the best option for a specific group of people.
 Through intelligent workflows, the program will react to different scenarios based on your pre-programmed commands.
 For example, if someone emails you with a specific keyword, you can have Act-On reply with the proper response message.